scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 ### [SIP-68: Reference-able Package Objects](https://github.com/scala/improvement-proposals/pull/100)

-One limitation with `package object`s is that we cannot currently assign them to values directly even though it is possible for normal `object`s.
-The workaround is to use a special ".`package`" accessor, but this is ugly and non-obvious.
+One limitation with `package object`s is that we cannot directly refer to them as values, even though that is possible for normal `object`s.
+Such references can already be made with a special ".`package`" accessor, but this is ugly and non-obvious.
 Or one could use a normal `object`, which is not always possible.

-SIP-68: Reference-able Package Object drops this limitation, by automatically referring to package object value whenever it's assigned to a variable.
+The SIP drops this limitation, allowing such direct references.

 ```scala
 //> using scala 3.7